light2001/MyDocs/AI/Deepseek.md

 ### Introduce
     The purpose of writing this article is to run a large model on a laptop computer, similar to the effect of achieving online AI, such as Doubao, Baidu Wenxin Word and other     AI tools

+    The installation part of this article is only suitable for beginners with less foundation, and the master can ignore this link

 #### Required software